mionova/100DaysOfCode-Challenge/README.md

 **Date**: May 28, 2021

-**Today's Progress**: Continued reviewing JavaScript basics and completed the following exercises:
+**Today's Progress**: Continued reviewing JavaScript basics and completed three exercises:

-1. Display a list of songs from an array on a web page.
+1. Display a list of songs from an array.
-2. Check if a product is in stock and how it is positioned on the list.
+2. Check if a product is in stock and determine its position on the product list.
-3. Build a Quiz by creating a multidimensional array to hold quiz questions and answers.
+3. Build a Quiz using a multidimensional array to hold quiz questions and answers.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-005)
 &nbsp;